GuildEducationInc/jelly/README.markdown

 ## App
 ### Client
-The client is a React app
+The client is a React app.
+Nothing fancy here.
 ### Server
-The server is a Sinatra app that uses Redis as its data store
+The server is a Sinatra app that uses Redis as its data store.
+Most of the persistence logic is defined in Lua scripts which are executed by Redis (https://redis.io/commands/eval)

 ## Local development
 ### Prerequisites